 Speed and Performance

-Below is a live chart showing the current five fastest performers in our ongoing advanced speed tests.
+Below is a live chart showing the current speeds for PureVPN in our ongoing advanced speed tests.

 It must be said that we have seen a notable decline in PureVPN’s overall speed performance over the last year.
 The last year’s average speeds work out at a respectable 29 Mbits/s, but over the last month, we have recorded an average of just 9.1 Mbits/s.

 This does, however, not tell us the full story as the last month’s max speed results were a very respectable 232.8 Mbits/s.
 This means that, as long as you connect to a nearby server, you are likely to experience excellent speed performance when using PureVPN.

 DNS lookup times are a little underwhelming (0.52 seconds average, and 6.97 seconds maximum) and PureVPN users’ suffer the longest average wait times on our books when connecting to the service.
 But this is still only 14.1 seconds.

 We ran IP leak tests using the open source ipleak.net tool.
 All tests were performed in a fresh virtual machine with just a browser that supports WebRTC installed.
 We set this browser to private/incognito mode for each test to prevent caching issues confusing the results.

 In Windows, we detected no problems, but the macOS client leaked our IPv6 address via both regular DNS and WebRTC.